SteeltoeOSS/Documentation/api/v3/management/springbootadmin.md

 # Spring Boot Admin Client

-Steeltoe spring boot admin client provides a way to integrate with [Spring Boot Admin Server](https://github.com/codecentric/spring-boot-admin).
-This will enable to monitoring and management of applications in any cloud.
+Steeltoe Spring Boot Admin client provides a way to integrate with [Spring Boot Admin Server](https://github.com/codecentric/spring-boot-admin).
+This will enable the monitoring and management of applications in any environment.

 ## Add NuGet Reference